mkiser/WTFJHT/_topics/trump-russia-investigation.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/11/03/day-288/">November 03, 2017</a></small></div>
 <p><strong>Republicans called on Robert Mueller to resign as special counsel</strong> over what they contend to be "obvious conflicts of interest."
-Matt Gaetz, Andy Biggs, and Louie Gohmert introduced a measure to put the House on record describing Mueller as unfit to lead the Russia probe because of his relationship with James Comey, who was Mueller's successor at the FBI. (<a href="https://www.reuters.com/article/us-usa-trump-russia-congress/republicans-seek-special-counsels-removal-from-russia-probe-idUSKBN1D31W8">Reuters</a> / <a href="https://www.politico.com/story/2017/11/03/house-republicans-robert-mueller-resignation-244517">Politico</a>)</p>
+Matt Gaetz, Andy Biggs, and Louie Gohmert introduced a measure to put the House on record describing Mueller as unfit to lead the <a href="/trump-russia-investigation/">Russia probe</a> because of his relationship with James Comey, who was Mueller's successor at the FBI. (<a href="https://www.reuters.com/article/us-usa-trump-russia-congress/republicans-seek-special-counsels-removal-from-russia-probe-idUSKBN1D31W8">Reuters</a> / <a href="https://www.politico.com/story/2017/11/03/house-republicans-robert-mueller-resignation-244517">Politico</a>)</p>